Tornion Panimo continues the story of Lappish beer

 Thus far, raw materials have proven a good business.
 The price of nickel has gone up as a result of the international economy improving.
 And why stop at mining?
 The production facility for the end product could well sit next to the mine, its raw material warehouse.

 Japan is very interested in the Northeast Passage.
 A railroad from the Baltic Sea to the Arctic Sea would shorten the trade route still.
 Mr.Vauraste sees a lucrative investment opportunity in the extension of existing railroad infrastructure to the shores of the Arctic Sea.
-The railroad connection would add to the potential of transportation activity, as the Asians have already manifested an interest.
+The railroad connection would add to the potential of transportation activity, as the Asians have already manifested an interest to invest in the Arctic.

 “Take the Saint Laurent Seaway System joining the Great Lakes in the USA and Canada.
 It transports 160 million tons of cargo annually.
 Just as an example.”